jadikerjadiker/CS50-Final-Project/DESIGN.md

 render the canvas on the page.

 Backend:
-Minimax algorithm is used to solve tic-tac-toe upon launch of the application.
+- Minimax algorithm is used to solve tic-tac-toe upon launch of the application.
-Monte Carlo algorithm and position evaluation function, which optimizations is used to inform the connect4 player using simulations.
+- Monte Carlo algorithm and position evaluation function, which optimizations is used to inform the connect4 player using simulations.

 #talk generally about design of project, inspiration for project functionality, Generalizability, goals etc.

+nothing is hardcoded

 Files:
 Front End: